tranermr/Surface-Bound-Odorant-Treadmill/README.md

 ![Print carriage insert](/DocumentationMedia/PrintCarriageInsert.png)

-The linear encoder from the print carriage PCB is accessed by connecting to the following pins on the ribbon cable: X X X X This was achieved by producing a breakout board on a piece of FR-4 Copper Clad board, soldering on a compatible ribbon cable mount, and soldering on male 2.54 header pins (pictured below).
+The linear encoder from the print carriage PCB is accessed by connecting to the quadrature encoder using the ribbon cable.
+This was achieved by producing a breakout board on a piece of FR-4 Copper Clad board, soldering on a compatible ribbon cable mount, and soldering on male 2.54 header pins (pictured below).
 However, soldering wires directly instead of the pins would reduce risk of accidental disconnection.
 The traces on the print carriage PCB can also be soldered to directly to avoid needing to construct an adapter.

 ![Print carriage adapter board](/DocumentationMedia/PrintCarriageInsert.png)